Stochastic Dimension Implicit Functional Projections for Global Integral Conservation in High-Dimensional PINNs: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive numerical experiments to empirically validate the theoretical properties of the SDIFP framework.
-The evaluations demonstrate that SDIFP mathematically guarantees exact integral conservation using completely unstructured, mesh-free points where explicit discrete projections are infeasible, and that this property scales effectively across spatial dimensions.
-All experiments are executed on a single NVIDIA A100 GPU utilizing the PyTorch framework \cite{paszke2019pytorch}.
+In this section, we evaluate SDIFP on benchmark PDEs with global integral diagnostics.
+The experiments confirm that SDIFP achieves exact quadrature-level moment conservation on unstructured, mesh-free point sets where fixed-grid discrete projections are inapplicable.
+All experiments are executed on a single NVIDIA A100 GPU using PyTorch \cite{paszke2019pytorch}.